HodgesGenomicsLab/ATAC-STARR-seq/README.md

 motif-enrichment.slrm
 motif-enrichment_plotting.Rmd
 ```
-## TF Footprinting: (Figure 5A-C)
+## TF Footprinting
 TF footprinting is an established method to identify TF footprints from an ATAC-seq or DNase-seq dataset.
-We performed footprinting on the same ATAC-STARR plasmid DNA sample used in the accessibility analysis above using the TOBIAS software package.
+We performed footprinting on the same ATAC-STARR plasmid DNA sample used in the accessibility analysis above using the TOBIAS software package: (Figure 5A-C)
 ```
 footprinting.slrm
 footprinting_heatmap.slrm